Richardaeld/MonaMemorabilia/README.md

 # ![Monachese Photography](assets/images/logo-readme.png "Monachese Photography")  onachese Photography

-The purpose of this site is to showcase an independent photographer's gallery, demonstrate their ability to digitally enhance photos, and to advertise photo session and editing packages to meet the photography needs of potential clients.
-A majority of the images showcased cater to parents and grandparents, however these also may appeal to a smaller market of young adults seeking business portraits and clients who wish to digitally enhance photographs.
+The purpose of this site is to showcase an independent photographer's gallery, demonstrate their ability to digitally enhance photos, and to advertise photo sessions and editing packages to meet the photography needs of potential clients.
+A majority of the images showcased cater to parents and grandparents, however these may also appeal to a smaller market of young adults seeking business portraits and clients who wish to digitally enhance photographs.

 # Live Prototype Demo and Wireframe
 + An active prototype can be found [here](https://richardaeld.github.io/MonaMemorabilia/ "Web Page") at GitHub.